-Today in Tedium: The physical check, for most general purposes, is a sheer relic—basically used mostly for specific big-ticket purchases like rent, it certainly doesn’t have the sex appeal of, say, blockchain-based currencies like Ethereum and Litecoin.
+Today in Tedium: The physical check, for most general purposes, is a sheer relic—basically used mostly for specific big-ticket purchases like rent, it certainly doesn’t have the modern-day appeal of, say, Dogecoin.
 But it’s worth keeping in mind that check scanning, sorting, and distribution played an important early role in electronic commerce.
 Before we got niceties like ACH and magnetic strips, it set the wheels in motion for our highly automated commerce-based world.
 Today’s Tedium explains how. — Ernie @ Tedium

 Editor’s note: Thanks to Kristen Gallerneaux, a curator of communication & information technology at The Henry Ford, for the idea for this one.

 Today’s Tedium is sponsored by The Prepared.

 “During my reign as a rip-off champion, not one out of a hundred tellers or private cashiers paid any attention to such numerals, and I’m convinced that only a handful of the people handling checks knew what the series of numbers signified.”

 — Frank W. Abagnale, the subject of the biographical 2002 Steven Spielberg film Catch Me if You Can, describing in the book of the same name how humans failed to decipher the number-based system used by the checking system, especially after things went electronic in the 1960s.
 Abagnale was aware of the numbers and famously took advantage of them to defraud banks of millions of dollars—then, after he went to jail, he helped the banking industry improve its security.

 How physical check scanning pushed the computer industry forward

 Back in 2017, I pointed out, sort of in passing, that an early innovator in optical character recognition was the banking industry.

 That’s absolutely true—if you pick up a check today, it features the same variant of chunky font that was developed in the 1950s.